-In this note, we address both of these problems.
-We make use of a semidefinite programming quantity $\gamma_2^\alpha$ which was introduced in the context of communication complexity by \cite{LMSS07}.
-This quantity can naturally be viewed as a semidefinite relaxation of rank, and it is not hard to show that $(\tfrac{1}{\alpha} \gamma_2^\alpha(A))^2 \le \rk_\alpha(A)$.
-We show that this lower bound is in fact reasonably tight. \begin{theorem} Let $1 < \alpha < \infty$.
+We address both of these problems.
+We make use of a quantity $\gamma_2^\alpha$ which was introduced in the context of communication complexity by Linial et al.\ \cite{LMSS07}.
+This quantity can naturally be viewed as a semidefinite relaxation of rank, and it is not hard to show that $(\tfrac{1}{\alpha} \gamma_2^\alpha(A))^2 \le \rk_\alpha(A)$ for a sign matrix $A$ (see Proposition~\ref{prop:rank_lower}).
+We show that this lower bound is in fact fairly tight. \begin{restatable}{theorem}{mainthm} Let $1 < \alpha < \infty$.
 Then for any $m$-by-$n$ sign matrix $A$

-\end{theorem} $\gamma_2^\alpha(A)$ can be written as a semidefinite program and so can be computed up to additive error $\epsilon$ in time polynomial in the size of $A$ and $\log(1/\epsilon)$ by the ellipsoid method (see \cite{GLS88}).
-Thus \thmref{main} gives a constant factor polynomial time approximation algorithm to compute $\log \rk_{\alpha}(A)$.
-Moreover, the proof of this theorem gives a method to find a near optimal low rank approximation in randomized polynomial time.
+\end{restatable} The quantity $\gamma_2^\alpha(A)$ can be written as a semidefinite program and so can be computed up to additive error $\epsilon$ in time polynomial in the size of $A$ and $\log(1/\epsilon)$ by the ellipsoid method (see, for example, the textbook \cite{GLS88}).
+Thus Theorem~\ref{main} gives a constant factor polynomial time approximation algorithm to compute $\log \rk_{\alpha}(A)$.
+Moreover, the proof of this theorem gives a method to find a near optimal low rank approximation to $A$ in randomized polynomial time.